OasisLMF/oasis_keys_server/README.md

 ## Sphinx docs

-This repository is enabled with <a href="https://pypi.python.org/pypi/Sphinx" target="_blank">Sphinx</a> documentation and  Sphinx is one of the repository requirements, and should have been installed by running the requirements install command above.
+This repository is enabled with <a href="https://pypi.python.org/pypi/Sphinx" target="_blank">Sphinx</a> documentation and  Sphinx is one of the repository requirements.
+To work on the Sphinx docs for this packge you must have Sphinx installed on your system or in your `virtualenv` environment (recommended).

 The Sphinx documentation source files are reStructuredText files, and are contained in the `docs` subfolder, which also contains the Sphinx configuration file `conf.py` and the `Makefile` for the build.
 To do a new build run